Vyral/scott-voak/_posts/2018-12-20-the-top-3-problems-with-zillow.md

 {% include youtube.html %}

-Zillow can be a valuable tool, but it definitely isn’t a perfect resource.
-Today we’ll be covering the top three problems people encounter when using this popular real estate website.
+<p style="text-align: center;"><em>Zillow can be a valuable tool, but it definitely isn’t a perfect resource.
+Today we’ll be covering the top three problems people encounter when using this popular real estate website.</em></p>

 Most of the people I’ve met have a love/hate relationship with Zillow.
 While this popular real estate website can be a valuable tool, many of its features are deeply flawed.